 Compost bins can come in all shapes and sizes.
 Depending on where you live and how much room you have.
 You can buy a variety of composts secondhand from Gumtree or Facebook Marketplace, or brand new from your local Bunnings, along with a bag of manure.

 To get started, all you’ll need is to collect is the materials below in a bucket, and mix together once you’ve gathered enough.
-For step-by-step details on starting a home compost, read more here.
+Read our step-by-step guide on starting a home compost, then start collecting materials including:

 - Fruit scraps

 - Coffee grounds